outpaddling/Coding-Standards/README.md

     the API design, while at the same time designing the code for more general use.
-    To achieve this, first develop each new function as part of the application it will serve, but design it to be independent of the program so that it can be easily factored out to a library after it has been fully tested.
+    To achieve this, first develop each new function as part of the application it will serve, but design it AND DOCUMENT IT to be independent of the program so that it can be easily factored out and moved to a library after it has been fully tested.

-    For example, the libxtend strupper() function was developed as part of fastq-trim, which must use case-insensitive comparison for DNA/RNA sequences.
-Fastq-trim also uses a
-    string comparison method that tolerates a few differences due to DNA sequencing read errors, hence strcasecmp() will not work.
+    For example, the libxtend strupper() function (which alters a string by converting lower case characters to upper case) was developed as part of fastq-trim, which must use case-insensitive comparison for DNA/RNA sequences.
+Using strcasecmp() would be inefficient here, since it would essentially convert the adapter sequence every time it is compared to a segment of a read.
+Fastq-trim also uses a string comparison method that tolerates a few differences due to DNA sequencing read errors, hence strcasecmp() will not work.
 The adapter sequence to be compared to all reads is converted to upper case